Linde plans share sale to fund $4.6 billion Lincare deal

 | FRANKFURT

-FRANKFURT German industrial gas firm Linde (LING.DE) plans to raise up to 1.5 billion euros ($1.9 billion) from selling new shares to help fund its purchase of Lincare Holdings LNCR.O, which will put it ahead of Air Liquide (AIRP.PA) in the medical gas market.
+FRANKFURT German industrial gas firm Linde (LING.DE) plans to raise up to 1.5 billion euros (1.2 billion pounds) from selling new shares to help fund its purchase of Lincare Holdings LNCR.O, which will put it ahead of Air Liquide (AIRP.PA) in the medical gas market.

 Linde has agreed to pay $4.6 billion for the Florida-based provider of oxygen and respiratory therapy services to patients in the home, boosting its position in a market benefiting from cost cuts by hospitals and an ageing population.